Topics Map > Features and Functionality

 An Office 365 Security Group is a collection of two or more people that appears in your organization’s address book.
 It can be used to distribute messages to a group of users, or to grant access permissions to NetID, Service, or Resource accounts.
 Learn more.

-Also bundled with Office Online, with OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you store on OneDrive.
+Also bundled with Office Online, with OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you store on OneDrive for Business.
 For basic tasks related to OneNote Online, view Microsoft support documentation.

 Also bundled with Office Online, Class Notebook is a collaborative addition to OneNote, Microsoft’s note taking product.
 More information about Class Notebook can be found here.
 The Learn@UW team and others will be evaluating whether Class Notebook can be used alongside other teaching and learning products on campus, including Learn@UW and Moodle.
 There is no recommendation for its use at this time.
 Learn more.